Mayokun25/Movie-Trailer-Website-/README.md

 #installation

 Please install python version 2.7.
 Please also make sure you have a webbrowser installed.
-You Will need to download the "media" files, and the "Fresh_tomatoes" File in order for this code to run successfully
+You Will need to download the "media" files, and the "Fresh_tomatoes.html" and "Fresh_tomatoes.py" File in order for this code to run successfully

 #useage